bloom-lang/bud/docs/bfs.md

 # BFS: A distributed file system in Bloom

 In this document we'll use what we've learned to build a piece of systems software using Bloom.
-The libraries that ship with BUD provide many of the building blocks we'll need to create a distributed, ``chunked'' file system in the style of the Google File System (GFS):
+The libraries that ship with Bud provide many of the building blocks we'll need to create a distributed, ``chunked'' file system in the style of the Google File System (GFS):

  * a [key-value store](https://github.com/bloom-lang/bud-sandbox/blob/master/kvs/kvs.rb) (KVS)